THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-The main disadvantage is that it doesn’t have any specific way to manage spending or certain categories of spending that don’t utilize cash, like paying your rent or utilities.
+The main disadvantage is that it doesn’t have any specific way to manage spending that doesn’t utilize cash, like paying your rent or utilities.

-Additionally, it can be a hassle for some to have to pull out all of the money that they need for the month and keep this cash on hand.
+Additionally, it can be difficult for some to pull out all the money they need for the month and keep this cash on hand.

 If the envelope system budget works for you, great!

-The 50/30/20 budget, which is part of a larger budgeting method known as a proportional budget, is a type of budgeting technique in which you have a predetermined percentage of your income that you allocate towards a specific purpose.
+The 50/30/20 budget, part of a larger budgeting method known as a proportional budget, is a type of budgeting technique in which you have a predetermined percentage of your income for a specific purpose.

-Of course, you can always adjust these percentages to best fit your personal spending needs as well.
+Of course, you can always adjust these percentages to best fit your personal spending needs.